cimryan/teslausb/doc/SetupRClone.md

 ```
 export ARCHIVE_SYSTEM=rclone
 ```
-Now return to the section "Set up the USB storage functionality" in the [main instructions](../README.md).
+Now stay in your `sudo -i` session and return to the section "Set up the USB storage functionality" in the [main instructions](../README.md).